Keeping rats off your property is a struggle many people face, especially when unsure of where the root of the problem

 Yes, rats can find their way past your staircase.

-If they are not using the floor and jumping from one case to another, they will use the arm support since most are made of wood.
+If they are not using the floor and jumping from one case to another, they will use arm support since most are made of wood.
 Some homes have stairs covered with woolen or woven carpets.

 Such surfaces become quite easy for rats to make their way back and forth on your stairs.

 Can Rats Climb Kitchen Cabinets?

 Most kitchen cabinets are made of wood.
-Some may have smooth finishing, but the door hinges, if close enough, still make room for rats to be able to climb your kitchen cabinets.
+Some may have smooth finishing, but if close enough, the door hinges still make room for rats to climb your kitchen cabinets.

-Some cabinets have wiring work underneath or behind the door, which encourages a rat’s climbing ability.
+Some cabinets have work underneath or behind the door for wiring and cables, encouraging a rat’s climbing ability.

 Can Rats Climb Curtains?

-Another easy way for a rat to get from the floor to the roof or near the roof is through the curtains.
+Another easy way a rat can get from the floor to the roof or near the roof is through the curtains.
 Curtains are made of different materials.
 All fabrics have pores that make it easy for rats to catch a grip and find their way to the top.

-If the wall is too smooth, a rat will definitely find the nearest curtain to help it explore the greater heights of your house.
-As long as the curtain is reachable, a rat will use it and even find a great position to hide.
+If the wall is too smooth, a rat will find the nearest curtain to help it explore the greater heights of your house.
+As long as the curtain is reachable, a rat will use it and even find a great hiding position.

 Rats come into your home to look for two main things; a nesting ground and food.
 Sadly, they are not neat!
-Rats do not care if you had other plans for the left-over meal or the cereal stored in your granary.
+Rats do not care if you have other plans for the left-over meal or the cereal stored in your granary.

 They will, therefore, look for every way to get to their target and their skills help them achieve their goal.